 Most Important Knife Cuts For Home Cooks

-Know this: the only reason that those pros on TV can handle a knife the way they do is practice.
-Before every one of those guys or girls was a professional chef, they were a novice just like us.
+Know this: the only reason those pros on TV can handle a knife the way they do is to practice.
+Before every one of those guys or girls was a professional chef, they were novices like us.
 Don’t be intimidated.
 Slow down and learn the skills.
 Speed will—or won’t—come later.
 Speed is not the point, though.
 Precision is the point.

 Why are knife skills so important?